Muse of Nightmares by Laini Taylor

 As the mysteries of Weep were slowly unraveled, the characters also developed in their own way.
 I loved that each of them had a distinct personality that made them remarkable or distinguishable from the rest.

 LAZLO.
 I loved that even though his skin was now blue and he had one of the rarest and most powerful abilities among the Mesarthim, he was still the Lazlo I had come to love in STD: the nerdy boy who was kind, selfless, and charming.
-He was such an adorable cinnamon roll who must be protected at all cost!
+He was such an adorable cinnamon roll who must be protected at all costs!
 While his father, Skathis, used his ability to control the Mesarthium to do terrible things, Lazlo used it with such gentleness and splendor.
 I couldn’t help but imagine him as the male version of Elsa.
 However, instead of making things out of ice, he uses Mesarthium.
 Also, I couldn’t help but note that if Elsa had Olaf, then Lazlo had Rasalas hahaha (please excuse my weird sense of humor).

 SARAI.
 It’s hard to find yourself dead, but I think it’s harder to find yourself in an ironic situation where you’re a ghost that can be possessed by a living person.
 Imagine if you’re kissing a nerdy librarian and then suddenly a child (who is not really a child anymore) took control over your body.
 That couldn’t possibly end well.
 Just ask Sarai.